 The Willamette Water Trail runs the entire length of the mainstem Willamette River, or 187 miles, from approximately Eugene to Portland.
 In addition, you can also find some mileage mapped out along tributaries near their confluence with the mainstem Willamette including the Middle Fork Willamette, Coast Fork Willamette, McKenzie, and Santiam Rivers.

 How do I access or follow the trail?

 The easiest way to follow the trail is to have the maps!
 You may purchase PDF files of the Upper and Lower Water Trail maps at www.WillametteWaterTrail.org in the e-store.
 There is also some Water Trail signage posted along the river.
-A new map is actively being developed by Willamette Riverkeeper, and will hopefully be available in the e-store by the end of 2021.
+A new map is actively being developed by Willamette Riverkeeper, and will hopefully be available in the e-store by the beginning of 2023.

 Is the Willamette an “easy” river?